thisisbrad/ReduxWorkshop/Lecture/script.md

 - lets make a reducer that passes the action on to all the smaller reducers and allow for the ability of more than one reducer to respond to the same action type.

+- maybe we can just return a object with each key of out state and assign the corresponding reducer.

+- Fix the issues with the reducers and default state

 ```js
 class Store {
   constructor(reducer, initialState) {